LogoLogo

 • Invalidation

-• Option 1: add version in the origin image URL to force the CDN to download the new image
+• Option 1: add version parameter to the origin URL to force the CDN to download the new image

-• Option 2: invalidate the image from the CDN and Cloudimage caches
+• Option 2: invalidate images from the Admin panel

-• Option 3: use our invalidation REST API
+• Option 3: use the Invalidation REST API

 Was this helpful?